 INTP vs INTJ conclusion (visual)

-And now a quick visual summary of the INTJ vs INTP topic: what makes them similar and what draws them apart.
+And now, here’s a quick visual summary of the INTJ vs INTP topic — what brings them together, and what sets them apart.

-Do add “can be” in front of each point when you read the infographic.
-Cognitive functions don’t make you automatically “like this” or “like that”, they are unconscious mental processes we try to draw likely behaviors from, whether we develop such or such behaviors depends on many factors (environment, education, predispositions, experience…).
+Quick reminder: mentally add “can be” in front of each point when reading the infographic.
+Cognitive functions don’t automatically make you “like this” or “like that” — they’re unconscious processes that suggest likely behaviours.
+Whether you actually develop those behaviours depends on a whole mix of things: environment, upbringing, experience, temperament…

-Your type is not your identity.
-It’s just a helpful tool to understand how you make decisions and how you apprehend the world.
-Use it to grow as a person.
-Don’t let it define you.
+It’s just a tool — to understand how your mind works, how you make decisions, how you see the world.
+Use it to grow.
+Don’t let it box you in.

 INTJ vs INTP strengths and weaknesses Ennpey's blog